Purchasing a home is a big decision and responsibility. The Springfield Community Land Trust is here to support you every step of the way.

 How much of my income should I spend on housing?
 As a rule, your housing costs shouldn’t exceed 30% of your take-home income.

-Your monthly housing payment is made up of your mortgage principle and interest, property taxes, insurance, ground lease fee and a stewardship fee and maintenance.
+Your monthly housing payment is made up of your mortgage principal and interest, property taxes, insurance, ground lease fee and a stewardship fee and maintenance.

-There’s no easy way to determine what upkeep will cost you, but most homeowners spend 1%–4% of their property’s value on maintenance every year.
+There’s no easy way to determine what upkeep will cost you, but most homeowners spend 1%–4% of their property’s value for maintenance every year.

-Qualified land trust applicants submit a loan application and supporting financial documents (drop down with list * last three months of pay stubs * Bank statements for last two months * W-2’s for last two years) to a participating lender.
+Qualified land trust applicants submit a loan application and supporting financial documents to include: last three months of pay stubs, bank statements for last two months, W-2’s for last two years to a participating lender.

-Applicants that have steady income for at least two years and a credit score of 620 are good candidates for approval.
+Visit Bank of Missouri or Guaranty Bank to apply for a home loan.
+Applicants that have steady income for at least two years and a credit score of 640 are good candidates for approval.
 Applicants can still qualify if they have a bankruptcy or foreclosure that has been discharged for two years.

 Applicants must complete a HUD-approved Homebuyer Education Course and a one on one follow-up counseling session to purchase a SCLT home